HumptyDu/test_shuffler/README.md

 This is a python script that takes at least one text file as an input and creates a cycle of infinitely shuffling questions.
 Used to practice vocab for new classes.

 ### Input
-It takes text files with the following formatting: key - value key - value key - value
+It takes text files with the following formatting:\n key - value\n key - value\n
+key - value\n
 ...

-A more concrete example (say, a Spanish-English mapping with the topic of ): el ajo - garlic el atún - tuna la cereza - cherry
+A more concrete example (say, a Spanish-English mapping with the topic of ):\n el ajo - garlic\n el atún - tuna\n la cereza - cherry
 (A more concrete example can be viewied in the 2_food_myLab.txt file provided in this repo)